JaydeeCode/CapstoneTechUpgrade/src/docs/development.md

 **Description:** This document tracks the daily progress of the project, focusing on the development process, learning experiences, and troubleshooting.
 It includes detailed notes on implementation steps, challenges encountered, and solutions found.

+**Definitions:**

+- **Project** - Disaster Mapping System: This is the system we developed during our Capstone Project 2.
+It is a full-stack web application designed for offline use.
+I will be rebuilding this project with a focus on the frontend.

 ## Development Logs

 ### April 11, 2025